 This tour will explore the significance of this new development in the context of broader Israeli society and global environmental issues including, but not limited to: climate change, rainforest depletion, and species loss.
 The educator will also discuss the emergence of organic produce and health food stores in the market in recent years.
-When desired, this tour will also include an exploration of local and global food through the lens of Bible teachings.
+This tour will also include an exploration of local and global food through the lens of faith teachings.

 Location: The Machane Yehuda Market (shuk) in Jerusalem.
 In the event of rain, we will stay in the covered portions of the market.

 Time: Two hours, excluding travel time to and from site.

 0:15-1:00 Guided tour of the shuk, including sampling of foods from various vendors.